chamoda/chamoda.github.io/_posts/2017-10-06-realtime-face-detection-using-opencv-and-python.markdown

 date: 2017-11-18
 ---

 Detection is an important application of computer vision.
-In this post I'm going to detail out how to do real time face detection using Viola Jones Algorithm introduced in paper [Rapid object detection using a boosted cascade of simple features (2001)](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.10.6807).
-Mind the word detection, we are not going to recognize, means which one the face belong.
+In this post I'm going to detail how to do real time face detection using the Viola Jones Algorithm introduced in the paper [Rapid object detection using a boosted cascade of simple features (2001)](http://citeseerx.ist.psu.edu/viewdoc/summary?doi=10.1.1.10.6807).
+Mind the word detection, we are not going to recognize, meaning which one the face belongs to.
 This is merely detection that there is a face in a given image.
 We are going to use [OpenCV](https://opencv.org) (Open Source Computer Vision Library).
-OpenCV is written in C++ but there are interfaces for other languages so will use, preferably python.
+OpenCV is written in C++ but there are interfaces for other languages so we will use, preferably python.

 # Installation

 Instructions are for OSX.
-Steps as follows
+Steps are as follows

 * First install [Anaconda](https://www.anaconda.com/download/).
 * Then create python 3 virtual environment with `conda create -n py3 python=3.6`.